The Journal Newsletter

-Free Writing Exercise – Write for 20 minutes using the following as your starter, “Masquerade”.
+Free Writing Exercise – Write for 20 minutes using the title, “The Shadow Children”.

-Poetry Exercise – Write a poem about a very small object.
+Poetry Exercise – Write a villanelle, or a terzanelle.

 About the author: Susan Michael currently facilitates the Tulsa Writers Cafe for the Arts & Humanities Council in Tulsa, Oklahoma.
 Ms. Michael has also led writing & creativity workshops for children, teenagers, and adults.